Atlético Valdemoro

-Club Atlético Valdemoro is a Spanish football club based in Valdemoro, in the autonomous community of Madrid.
-Founded in 1966, it currently plays in Primera de Aficionados, holding home games at Estadio Municipal de Valdemoro, with a capacity for 3,000 spectators.
+Club Atlético Valdemoro was a Spanish football club based in Valdemoro, in the autonomous community of Madrid.
+Founded in 1966 and dissolved in 2017, it last played in Tercera de Aficionados – Group 10, holding home games at Estadio Municipal de Valdemoro, with a capacity for 3,000 spectators.

 History

 Atlético Valdemoro was founded in 1966 under the name Agrupación Deportiva Valdemoro.
 It spent its entire existence fluctuating between Tercera División and the regional leagues, appearing in the Segunda División B promotion playoffs in 1990–91.

 In the Copa del Rey, Valdemoro played against the likes of Real Betis and Atlético de Madrid, both in the 80s.